 Complex Interface Programming

 In order to connect two systems, one had to do a lot of programming and know both systems perfectly.
-Surely, it was way before HL7 software integration appeared, but it is still took a lot of effort and time.
+Surely, it was way before HL7 software integration appeared, but it still took a lot of effort and time.
 If you wanted to connect more than 2 systems, you would have to spend a significant amount of time to do so.
-You also had to constantly monitor and test the interfaces to see if there are any disturbances.
+You also had to constantly monitor and test the interfaces to see if there were any disturbances.

-It Is Based on Expert’s Hypothesis
+It Is Based on an Expert’s Hypothesis

 Traditional HL7 data integration was developed based on recommendations from clinical interface specialists.
 It was mostly about “how it is supposed to work and to help” rather than asking real end-users about the problems that they face.
-The complaints of the latter were heard only while creating HL7 integration software, but at that point it was too late since all systems already adopted the second version.
+The complaints of the latter were heard only while creating HL7 integration software, but at that point, it was too late since all systems already adopted the second version.
 As a result, hypotheses were too detached from reality and did not manage to tackle the majority of issues.

 It Can’t Go Beyond Clinical Apps

 HL7 V2 was developed for clinical applications, especially internal ones.
 It was not introduced with the Internet in mind and did not predict the future interest of patients in their own health and analytics power.
 Therefore, it does not foresee API interoperability with healthy lifestyle apps, telemedicine, or any patient-facing app and apps that provide analytics for the full view of the clinic and its performance.
-They do not support data types used by these applications which require a lot of effort for a fragile connection, which most likely results in them giving up.
+They do not support data types used by these applications, which require a lot of effort for a fragile connection, which most likely results in them giving up.

-You Can Not Ask Information On-Demand
+You Can Not Ask for Information On-Demand

 In HL7 V2, you have to subscribe to a feed where all information is shared, no matter whether you need it at the moment or not.
-It resulted in the big scope of sending and receiving unneeded information and privacy concerns since the system got access to more protected health information than it was actually required.
+It resulted in a big scope of sending and receiving unneeded information and privacy concerns since the system got access to more protected health information than was actually required.

 FHIR API was introduced by HL7 in 2011 and has become a truly modern solution for HL7 & EMR system integration.
-It is based on web standards that allows different systems to communicate with each other, although they “speak” different languages.
+It is based on web standards that allow different systems to communicate with each other, although they “speak” different languages.
 You do not have to know the specifics of the other system or connect the interfaces manually between the two.
 Moreover, it operates modern technologies like HTTPS, REST, XML, JSON, ATOM, and OAuth that make the integration process much easier and faster.